1 / 10

 "You have to go all the way back to the 205 to find a small car Peugeot could genuinely be proud of, but the new Peugeot 208 rights that wrong.
 From its lion-like exterior (once you see it, you can't unsee it) to its dashing, infotainment-heavy interior, comfortable drive and excellent petrol engines, the 208 is a class act that's well worth consideration if you're looking for a small car."

-The 208 is indeed supposed to look like a lion, Peugeot's mascot.
+The Peugeot 208 is indeed supposed to look like a lion, the brand's mascot.
 Those spiky front LEDs look like the fangs of a yawning big cat against the contrasting large black grille and the 208's feline curves help keep the theme alive.
 It's just a happy coincidence that the car in our pictures is finished in a shade of yellow that would be ideal camouflage if you were prowling the Sahara.
+But the design is not it's only standout out feature, as our 2021 Peugeot 208 review will explain.

 Unfortunately, the cabin style comes from Peugeot's iCockpit school of design which means the dials sit above (not behind) the steering wheel.
 It looks great but, depending on your body shape, isn't always functional.
 It can leave important information – like your speed – frustratingly obscured by the steering wheel.

-So long as you can see the dials, you should be able to get comfortable in the front seat, but the same is not true in the back.
+So long as you can see the dials, you should be able to get comfortable in the front seats of the Peugeot 208 but the same is not true in the back.
 Small rear doors make access a pain, especially if you're trying to fit a child seat, and your taller passengers won't appreciate the lack of legroom – it's one area where the 208 falls behind rivals like the Volkswagen Polo and Hyundai i20.

 Both those cars also have bigger boots, although the Peugeot has enough room to gobble up a few suitcases.
 It lacks the good design of the Volkswagen Polo and with the rear seats folded down, the hump left in the floor makes loading cumbersome items tricky.

-Once you're packed and on your way, though, you'll find a rich stream of positives.
+Once you're packed and on your way, though, you'll find a rich stream of positives with the Peugeot 208.
 The 208's suspension soaks up bumps extremely well – it's something Peugeot used to be famed for but had lost its way on until recently – the comfortable ride makes it a very nice car to while away long journeys in and it's also very quiet.

 Much of the credit for that has to go to the 100PS PureTech petrol engine – others are available, but this one's our pick.
 It has a pleasing growl under acceleration but at a cruise the noise dissolves away and the 100PS model, unlike the 75PS, comes with a six-speed gearbox that makes it a relaxed cruiser.